Skip to main content.

 7–9:00 pm

-Bard Conservatory of Music marks its twentieth anniversary season with three concerts in October, presented in both Upstate New York and New York City.
-The first two performances, held at the orchestra’s home in the Fisher Center’s Sosnoff Theater, inaugurate the series with a preview of rare dimension, offering Bard Family and Alumni/ae Weekend audiences an early opportunity to experience this fully formed program in a setting shaped by the Conservatory and Bard’s own community and creative context.
-The series concludes with a performance and reception at Lincoln Center’s Alice Tully Hall the following week.
+Bard College Conservatory of Music marks its 20th anniversary season with three concerts in October.
+The programs honor two historic milestones: the founding of the Conservatory in 2005 and Leon Botstein’s 50th year as president of Bard College.
+The first two concerts offer Bard Family and Alumni/ae Weekend audiences a preview of this program in a setting shaped by the Conservatory and Bard’s own creative community.
+The series officially premieres with a performance and reception at Lincoln Center’s Alice Tully Hall next week.

 Conducted by Leon Botstein and Tan Dun, the program features Beethoven’s Ninth Symphony, with its enduring call for unity, and Tan Dun’s Choral Concerto: Nine, which receives its North American premiere at Alice Tully Hall.
 This new work offers a bold reimagining of Beethoven’s vision through a contemporary global lens.